 The cash flows of municipal securities are backed by the issuing municipality's credit worthiness.
-All municipal securities are due in one year or less as of December 31, 2013.
-For the year ended December 31, 2013, the net unrealized gains on available-for-sale securities were \$16, net of taxes.
+All municipal securities are due in one year or less as of December 31, 2014.
+For the years ended December 31, 2014 and 2013, the net unrealized (losses) or gains on available-for-sale securities were (\$93) and \$16, net of taxes, respectively.

-5. Valuation and Qualifying Accounts
+4. Valuation and Qualifying Accounts